spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 - Before you can integrate Vertex, make sure that your project is ACP-enabled.
 See [App Composition Platform installation](/docs/acp/user/app-composition-platform-installation.html) for details.

-- The Vertex app catalog page lists specific packages which must be installed or upgraded before you can use the Vertex app.
+- The Vertex app catalog page lists specific packages that must be installed or upgraded before you can use the Vertex app.
 To check the list of the necessary packages, in the Back Office, go to **Apps**-> **Vertex**.

 Adjust your installation to comply with the listed requirements before proceeding.

-## Integrate ACP connector module for tax calculation
+## 1. Integrate ACP connector module for tax calculation

-To enable the Vertex integration, use the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module.
+To enable the Vertex integration, you need to integrate the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module first.

 To integrate the connector module for the Vertex app, follow the steps below.